jplatte/eyeball/README.md

 > eyeball (verb) - synonym for observe

 Add observability to your Rust types!

-There are two Rust crates to be found in this repository, both containing types that broadcast changes made to them to subscribers (which can currently only be polled using `async` / `.await`):
+Currently, polling observables is only possibly in async Rust, but this constraint might be lifted in the future.

+This repository hosts the following crates:

 - [eyeball](./eyeball/) – Contains the basic `Observable` type and things related to that
 - [eyeball-im](./eyeball-im/) – Contains observable collections (currently only `ObservableVector`)
+- [eyeball-im-util](./eyeball-im-util/) – Contains additional utilities on top of `eyeball-im`

-Click on one of those two links to find out more.
+Click on one of the links to find out more.

 ## License